"We pray when we are meditatively quiet before God with Psalm 118 open before us;

 I've had this happen many times, and you've probably come across this too.
 (So have many who now avoid church like the plague.)
 You walk into a church event or a worship service, and you sense an overwhelming deadness.
 And you know it's not your imagination or your spiritual pride kicking in.
 When you're sitting among those frozen chosen, what can you do?

-First : pray.
+First: pray.
 Pray that God uses you or anyone else to breathe the Spirit into the place.
-Pray for those up front who are doing what they're doing : liturgical assistants, facilitators, eucharistic celebrants, for the preachers and speakers (but not so much that you're too busy to listen).
-Then, pray a moment for each person around you.
+Also for those who lead up front: liturgical assistants, eucharistic celebrants, the preachers and musicians.
+(But not so much that you're too busy to take part).
+Then, do it for a moment for each person around you.
 (This is best done with eyes open.)
-Fan out from there, to each person further and further away, until you've prayed for each person at the event or service.
+Fan out from there, to each person further and further away, until you've prayed for everyone at the service.
 Second: sing!
-You don't have to be a good singer, just an energetic one who can come reasonably close to pitch.
-(If you're rather pitch-impaired, don't sing; you'll only inspire thoughts of murder not divinity.)
+You don't have to be a good singer, just an energetic one who can come somewhere close to pitch and rhythm.
+(If you're seriously pitch-impaired, please avoid singing; you'll only inspire thoughts of murder not divinity.)
 If they're singing the same old hymns or praise songs and just going through the motions, sing boldly.
 If they're just blurting out the liturgical cants, belt out your response parts.
-God can use prayer and music to light a fire under anything.
+Repeat each time you're there.
+God can use prayer and music to light a fire under any church.
 The Lord's into this resurrection stuff, even with spiritual zombies.

 If you're one of those who is scared of talking to others about Christ, or if you're in a situation where such talk would make matters worse, try this: pray for them.
 Let's say, you've just encountered someone at work.
 After they're gone, give a quick, silent prayer that God would act in their lives in a way that brings the Gospel to the front where they can't avoid it.